Connor Joe Player Props: Pirates vs. Athletics

 Connor Joe At The Plate

-- Joe is hitting .252 with 13 doubles, three triples, six home runs and 18 walks.
+- Joe has 14 doubles, three triples, six home runs and 19 walks while hitting .255.

-- Among the qualified hitters, he ranks 94th in batting average, while his on-base percentage ranks 63rd and he is 46th in slugging.
+- Among qualified batters in MLB play, his batting average ranks 85th, his on-base percentage ranks 55th, and he is 38th in the league in slugging.

-- Joe has an RBI in 15 of 50 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- Joe has picked up an RBI in 31.4% of his games this season, with more than one RBI in 5.9% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.